 Dr Monita Sharma received her PhD in biomedical sciences from Wright State University, US, with nanotoxicology as the main area of focus.
 Her thesis work, conducted in collaboration with Wright-Patterson Air Force Base, involved evaluation of the immunological implications of exposure to gold nanoparticles and development of a dynamic in vitro blood brain barrier co-culture model for the testing of nanomaterials.
 As the nanotoxicology specialist for the Science Consortium, Dr Sharma researches and promotes human-relevant non-animal methods to assess nanotoxicity.
 She participates on the International Organization for Standardization (ISO) Technical Committee on nanotechnology and the Organisation for Economic Co-operation and Development Working Party for Manufactured Nanomaterials (OECD WPMN) to ensure the best non-animal methods are included in international standards and guidelines for nanomaterial testing.

 Dr Tina Stibbe has a master’s degree in biochemistry and a PhD in psychiatric clinical research from Leipzig University, Germany, and a postgraduate degree in health business administration from the University of Erlangen–Nuremberg, Germany.
 For several years, she was the CEO of a clinical research company in the field of neurology and psychiatry.
-Dr Stibbe serves as a science policy advisor in the EU, with a primary focus on regulations in Germany.
+Dr Stibbe advises the Science Consortium on non-animal testing policies in the EU with a focus on regulations in Germany and pharmaceutical policies at the EU level.

 Dr Andreas Stucki has a PhD in biomedical sciences from the University of Bern, Switzerland, where he was involved in the development and biological validation of a lung-on-a-chip – an advanced in vitro model of the human air-blood barrier.
 After completing his PhD, he worked on in vitro respiratory toxicology testing before returning to the University of Bern for his postdoctoral research.
 Dr Stucki advises the Science Consortium on inhalation toxicity and nanomaterial testing issues.